Brehan25885/Bash-Scripting-Project/README.md

 			* exit
 - if the user create a database it redirects him to the main menu

-- if the user selects a database it redirects him to tables menu
+- if the user selects a database it redirects him to tables menu:

 		user can either * create table
 				* alter table